evanm31/packages-report/README.md

 Overview
 --------

-The goal of packages-report is to check out out sweet package downloads.
+The goal of packages-report is to check out our sweet package downloads.

 I have 317 add-on packages installed.